-Espresso machines with built in grinder allow you to brew much tastier coffee if you would use pre-ground coffee otherwise.
-The quality of the grinders is average so a good stand alone coffee grinder could give better results, however, this also costs more, takes up more space and is less convenient.
+Espresso machines with built-in grinders allow you to brew much tastier coffee if you would use pre-ground coffee otherwise.
+The quality of the grinders is average so a good stand-alone coffee grinder could give better results, however, this also costs more, takes up more space, and is less convenient.

-Is An Espresso Machine With Built-In Grinder A Good Idea?
+Is An Espresso Machine With a Built-In Grinder A Good Idea?

 Any coffee is better when brewed with freshly ground beans.
 Espresso is no different.
 If you buy pre-ground coffee from a supermarket, it’s likely not very fresh.
-Even though it’s vacuum packed, who knows how long it’s been on the shelf?
-And when you open the package, the deterioration of the coffee grounds happen very quickly.
-Buying freshly ground from a coffeeshop will be better but still degrade fast.
+Even though it’s vacuum-packed, who knows how long it’s been on the shelf?
+And when you open the package, the deterioration of the coffee grounds happens very quickly.
+Buying freshly ground from a coffee shop will be better but still degrades fast.

 You only have to buy one appliance and it’s set up to be used with the espresso machine so you can be sure it works reasonably well.
-Having an espresso machine with built in grinder will produce significantly better coffee than if you’re using pre-ground coffee.
+Having an espresso machine with a built-in grinder will produce significantly better coffee than if you’re using pre-ground coffee.

 High-end espresso grinders are quite pricey and you need some time to set them up.
 There are often a lot of grind settings so you can find the perfect setting for your specific coffee but it also means there is a lot of room for error.

-Espresso machines with built in grinder are for people who want one appliance that does everything and want better coffee than you would get by using pre-ground coffee.
-It’s not for people that like to experiment to get the absolute best espresso humanly possible.
+Espresso machines with built-in grinders are for people who want one appliance that does everything and wants better coffee than you would get by using pre-ground coffee.
+It’s not for people who like to experiment to get the absolute best espresso humanly possible.

 Pros And Cons Of An Espresso Machine With Built In Grinder

-Of course like almost everything in life, there are pros and cons to things.
-A built in grinder is no different.
-Let’s go over them to see what they are and so you can make the right decision for your situation.
+Of course, like almost everything in life, there are pros and cons to things.
+A built-in grinder is no different.
+Let’s go over them to see what they are so you can make the right decision for your situation.